rvennam/istio-on-iks/custom-istio-ingress-1.7.md

 ## Other recommended customizations

-Managed Istio Gateway is preconfigured with additional customization including minimum replicas, preStop lifecycle hooks for graceful shutdowns, improved affinity and edge node support.
+Managed Istio Gateway is pre-configured with additional customization including minimum replicas, preStop lifecycle hooks for graceful shutdowns, improved affinity and edge node support.
 To achieve the same features for custom gateways, refer to the following IstioOperator.

 ```
 apiVersion: install.istio.io/v1alpha1